German B1 Level – Build Fluency & Confidence in German

 Common difficulties for learners

 Learning a language is not without challenges.
-We’ll discuss common stumbling blocks for German B1 level learners and provide insights into overcoming these hurdles.
+We’ll discuss common stumbling blocks for B1 level German learners and provide insights into overcoming these hurdles.

 Strategies to overcome challenges